aescarias/pdfnaut/docs/source/guides/building-pdf.rst

     xref_table = builder.generate_xref_table(table)

 .. seealso::
-    :meth:`~pdfnaut.serializer.PdfSerializer.generate_xref_table`
+    :meth:`~pdfnaut.cos.serializer.PdfSerializer.generate_xref_table`

 Writing the XRef table and trailer
 ----------------------------------
 After generating the table, we can proceed to write it.
 PDFs support two types of XRef tables: a traditional XRef table and an XRef stream.
-To keep things readable, we will use the traditional table. :meth:`~pdfnaut.serializer.PdfSerializer.write_standard_xref_table` produces such table and returns the startxref offset that we can use later.
+To keep things readable, we will use the traditional table. :meth:`~pdfnaut.cos.serializer.PdfSerializer.write_standard_xref_table` produces such table and returns the startxref offset that we can use later.

-We then write the trailer and the startxref offset using :meth:`~pdfnaut.serializer.write_trailer`.
+We then write the trailer and the startxref offset using :meth:`~pdfnaut.cos.serializer.write_trailer`.
 To end the PDF, we add the ``%%EOF`` marker and write the new document as usual.

 .. code-block:: python